pico2/Arianrhod/Source/sources/cpython/Doc/library/enum.rst

    add methods and don't specify another data type such as :class:`int` or :class:`str`.
-3. When another data type is mixed in, the :attr:`value` attribute is *not the same* as the enum member itself, although it is equivalant and will compare equal.
+3. When another data type is mixed in, the :attr:`value` attribute is *not the same* as the enum member itself, although it is equivalent and will compare equal.
 4. %-style formatting:  `%s` and `%r` call :class:`Enum`'s :meth:`__str__` and :meth:`__repr__` respectively; other codes (such as `%i` or `%h` for